- Meizhu Luiexecutive director of United for a Fair Economy.

 He defended his so-called preemptive military doctrine and made a case for American empire, saying, “Once again, we are called to defend the safety of our people and the hopes of all mankind.”

 President Bush vowed the U.S. will wage war without allies if it has to.

-*And he announced Secretary of State Gen. Colin Powell will go before the Security Council on Feb.
-5 to present intelligence on Iraq’s illegal weapons programs, its attempts to hid those weapons from inspectors, and its links to terrorist groups.
+And he announced Secretary of State Gen. Colin Powell will go before the Security Council on February 5 to present intelligence on Iraq’s illegal weapons programs, its attempts to hide those weapons from inspectors, and its links to terrorist groups.
 But he offered no proof of any of this in his speech last night.